 Diversity and inclusion.
 We celebrate the natural world and all of its diversity, including the diversity of its people.
 Festivals honor international cultures, many languages are welcome in the classroom, and we make a sincere effort to be an inclusive, diverse space for our children to learn.

 Seeds of Joy Village's Afternoon Enrichment Program offers children a way to get out and explore in the "afterschool" hours.
 This is a great choice for kids currently in virtual / distance learning programs who need physical movement and connection with nature at the end of the day.

 Each afternoon will consist of emotional, social, physical and creative development under the supervision of our lead teacher.

 Parent/ Toddler classes are designed for very young children and their caregivers to experience and get familiar with the daily rhythm of a Waldorf early childhood classroom.
 Parents are kept busy with small handwork projects while their children learn to play and interact with other children on their own in the comfort of the presence of their parents and the teacher.

 Upon arrival and sign-in, parents and children gather for free time.
 Parents have an opportunity to meet other parents.
 After a hike and story time, circle time gives us a chance to learn simple verses, songs and movements.
 During snack ritual, children learn to sit still and follow instructions.
 A candle is lit and we all say a blessing together.
 Afterwards the children help to clean up.
 Snack is followed by free play, cleanup, possibly a puppet show and our good-bye ceremony.

-We highly recommend that all children first attend the parent/ toddler classes before they move on to our preschool/ kindergarten.
-In fact, these classes are a preparation for preschool/ kindergarten.
+We highly recommend that all children first attend the parent/ toddler classes before they move on to our early childhood program.
+In fact, these classes are a preparation for an early childhood experience with SOJV.
 The children and the parents get to know the teacher, which will lessens possible separation anxiety later on.